kpj/Smarty/README.rst

 	  --dist <num>          Add new song if only <x> songs are left to play in current playlist --norepeat            Don't add songs which are already in playlist.
-	  -v, --verbose         Print information about running process
+	  -v, --verbose         Print information about running process --exclude genre [genre ...]
+	  			Never add these genres to playlist

 Bug Reports
 -----------